Ajstros/pyripherals/docs/source/installation.rst

 Opal Kelly Setup on MAC
 -----------------------
 The _ok.so shared library needs to be able to "find" the libokFrontPanel.dylib.
-Navigate to the FrontPanel API directory: e.g. frontpanel/API/Python3/ and check where _ok.so is searching for libokFrontPanel.dylib using ttool
+Navigate to the FrontPanel API directory: e.g. frontpanel/API/Python3/ and check where _ok.so is searching for libokFrontPanel.dylib using otool.

 .. code-block:: console